PostgREST/postgrest/schema_cache.rst

     "message": "Could not find a relationship between cities and countries in the schema cache" }

 As you can see, PostgREST couldn't find the newly created foreign key in the schema cache.
-See the section :ref:`schema_reloading` to solve this issue.
+See :ref:`schema_reloading` and :ref:`auto_schema_reloading` to solve this issue.

 .. _stale_function_signature:

 Stale Function Signature
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Suppose you create the following function while PostgREST is running:
+The same issue will occur on newly created functions on a running PostgREST.

 .. code-block:: plpgsql